import bisect

 Managing Ordered Sequences with Bisect

-module offers two main functions that use the binary search algorithm to quickly find and insert items in any sorted sequence.
+The bisect module offers two main functions that use the binary search algorithm to quickly find and insert items in any sorted sequence.

 Searching with bisect

-in haystack—which must be a sorted sequence—to locate the position where needle
+bisect(haystack, needle) does a binary search for needle in haystack—which must be a sorted sequence—to locate the position where needle can be inserted while maintaining haystack in ascending order.

-In other words, all items appearing up to that position are less than or equal to needle
+In other words, all items appearing up to that position are less than or equal to needle.

-You could use the result of bisect(haystack, needle)
+You could use the result of bisect(haystack, needle) as the index argument to haystack.insert(index, needle)—however, using insort does both steps, and is faster.

 Tip